open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/exceptions.md

 }
 ```

-## Attributes

-The table below indicates which attributes should be added to the `Event` and
-their types.
+## Semantic definitions and attributes

 <!-- semconv exception -->
+The event name MUST be `exception`.

 | Attribute  | Type | Description  | Examples  | Required |
 |---|---|---|---|---|
 | `exception.type` | string | The type of the exception (its fully-qualified class name, if applicable).
 The dynamic type of the exception should be preferred over the static type in languages that support it. | `java.net.ConnectException`; `OSError` | See below |